nomeata/haskell-for-readers/haskell-for-readers.md

 * The list type has kind `* -> *`.
 The meaning of `[a]` is “zero, one or more values of type `a`” and shows that it is *not* the case that a value of type `m a` always contains a value of type `a`.

    This example becomes immediately more interesting if we *interpret* a list differently.
-Instead of considering it a container of many values, we can also think of it as a non-deterministic computation, i.e. a computation with multiple possible results.
+Instead of considering it to be a container of many values, we can also think of it as a non-deterministic computation, i.e. a computation with multiple possible results of type `a`.

 * A bit vacuous, but we can create a type constructor that does not actually change the meaning of the type; that would be the `Identity` type constructor.